DMParker1/METF-mapping/README.md

 ## METF and SMRU reports

-For METF and other SMRU reports, see the [SMRU website](https://www.shoklo-unit.com/).
+For METF and other SMRU reports, visit the Shoklo Malaria Research Unit website at `www.shoklo-unit.com` and select **Resources → Reports**.

 ---